-After working with educators, Google created their Classroom – a tool they say allows teachers to create classes, distribute and mark assignments, send feedback, and see everything in one place.
+After working with educators, Google created their Classroom – a tool they say allows teachers to create classes, lesson plans, distribute and mark assignments, send feedback in real time, and see everything in one place.
 It has been designed to be engaging and offer options for students of all levels.
 Students can continue learning their material if a teacher is absent or if their school has days off for weather events.
 It also integrates with many programs like Classcraft and Quizlet.

 Speaking of quizzes, there are several online ones that allow students to practice and review their learning materials.
 Quizlet, for example, is an online flashcard platform offering individual review games and an interactive mode where students can work in teams to get the right answers.